davewiard/Projects/README.md

 * PHP back-end for handling all database interactions and data transformations

 As my workstation is running Gentoo Linux with Apache already configured and running it was an obvious choice.
+PHP was chosen for the back-end API because Apache was already configured to handle inbound PHP requests to index.php files without any modification or configuration changes needed.
+I considered Python but I didn't want to take the time to configure Apache for Python when PHP was already setup and ready to use.

 I initially started by getting the base UI framework in place.
 I put together the Bootstrap navbar, jumbotron, and input form first.
 Then I moved on to the